SathyaBhat/sathyasays.com/content/posts/2009-11-21-how-to-make-nvidia-settings-persistent-and-retain-the-settings-in-ubuntu-9-10-karmic-koala.md

   - xorg

 ---
 Nvidia Proprietary Drivers need nvidia-settings to set screen resolution and change other settings.
-In previous versions of Ubuntu and in other distros to make them permanent (used in every session) you click the &#8220;Save to X configuration file&#8221;.
+In previous versions of Ubuntu and in other distros to make them permanent (used in every session) you click the "Save to X configuration file".
 From Karmic on there is no xorg.conf by default!

 As a result, nvidia-settings is not able to save the settings and every time I logged in I had  to change the resolution (Phew!!!).
 Then Sathya helped me.
 He gave me a [link from Ubuntu Forums][1]{#aptureLink_MZsWFB9Cv4}.
 Then I did the following to fix the problem: